Acuity Research & Practice Ltd is committed to protecting your privacy.

-Acuity undertakes to process and store data in accordance with the Data Protection Legislation and the requirements of the MRS Code of Conduct and in compliance with the ISO20252:2019 standard
+Acuity undertakes to process and store data in accordance with the Data Protection Legislation, the requirements of the MRS Code of Conduct and in compliance with the ISO20252:2019 standard

 The Client will ensure that any personal data used for this project will have been processed in accordance with the Data Protection Legislation.

 This contract will be reviewed with any change in relevant Data Protection Legislation and any necessary amendments will be agreed in writing and appended to this contract.

 Where personal customer data is passed to Acuity, The Client will ensure that the data has been collected with appropriate data protection notifications to customers, including consent where appropriate, to enable data to be transferred to Acuity to conduct activities on The Client behalf.

 Personal customer data provided by The Client will be limited to data that is required for the specific project to be conducted by Acuity and will not include any other personal data.